jkkjjj/jkkjjj/README.md

 🧠I love [music](https://www.youtube.com/watch?v=HYsz1hP0BFo&list=RDMMHYsz1hP0BFo&index=1)

 👑My favorite color is 🎀red🎀.
-Red leaves a strong impression of life, passsion🚀, vitality🍭, and brilliance🌈-- all of which resonate deeply with my outlook on this fancinating world✨.
+Red leaves a strong impression of life🌟, passsion🚀, vitality🍭, and brilliance🌈-- all of which resonate deeply with my outlook on this fancinating world✨.

 🥕**Feel free to contact me at** 2252538@tongji.edu.cn.🎈